pglen/pyvecc/README.md

 Pure Python implementation of an elliptic curve cryptosystem based on FIPS 186-3 Cloned from the ecc project

-This is an adaptation from the orriginal to Python Version 3.
+This is an adaptation from the original to Python Version 3.
 Also added test suite.

 ### Timings / Performance: